-Select Dialing and Numbering Plans → Electronic Switched Network from the left pane to display the Electronic Switched Network (ESN) screen (not shown).
+Select Dialing and Numbering Plans → Electronic Switched Network (not shown) from the left pane to display the Electronic Switched Network (ESN) screen.
 Select Digit Manipulation Block (DGT) as shown in capture Section 5.6.1.
 Select an available DMI from the drop-down list and click to Add as shown.
-In testing example, Digit Manipulation Block Index 1 is added.
+In the testing example, Digit Manipulation Block Index 1 is added.

-The DMI_1 screen will open (not shown).
-In this testing, there is no leading digit to delete, therefore enter 0 for the Number of leading digits to be deleted field and select NPA (NPA) for the Call Type to be used by the manipulated digits and then click Submit button.
+The DMI_1 screen will open (shown below).
+In this testing, to avoid deletion of leading digits, enter 0 for the Number of leading digits to be deleted field and select NPA (Numbering Plan Area) for the Call Type to be used by the manipulated digits and then click the Submit button.